-Fit for Surgery
+FIT FOR SURGERY

 Helping Yourself Towards a Faster Recovery

 Patient Information

-Fit for Surgery V1.0
+Fit for Surgery RIE v1.0

-Approved by NHS Lothian Patient Information Team: Jun 2022
+Approved by the Patient Information Team, Feb 2023 Review: Feb 2026

-Review date: Jun 2025

-LOT 2137
+LOT 2569

-Introduction

-Surgery today is safer than it has ever been.
+Introduction Surgery today is safer than it has ever been.
 The majority of patients make a full recovery and return to their previous level of health.
 However, a small proportion may suffer a complication after surgery.
 This might include an infection, such as a chest infection, or problems with the function of the heart, lungs or kidneys.
 Such complications can result in a longer stay in hospital, a delayed recovery and may even cause longer-term health issues.
 Importantly, there are things you can do to reduce the risk of complications.
 The staff at NHS Lothian will work together to make your operation and recovery go smoothly, but it all starts with you.
 We are here to support you through this process.
 Surgery, and recovery afterwards, puts an extra strain on the body, particularly the heart and lungs.
 Being in the best health you can be will improve your chances of recovering quickly and help prevent complications.
 A few small changes will make a big difference.
 This information booklet offers advice and support on how you can best prepare yourself physically and mentally for surgery.

-Physical Activity

-Having an operation and the recovery afterwards have been compared to exercise because they place a strain on the heart, lungs and muscles.
+Physical Activity Having an operation and the recovery afterwards have been compared to exercise, because they place a strain on the heart, lungs and muscles.
 Physical activity and training help prepare your body for exercise and can also help prepare your body for an operation.
 Improved fitness levels allow your body to cope better with the physical stress of surgery and will reduce your chances of complications.

-The benefits of improved fitness before surgery include:

-- A better recovery

-- ✓ Leaving hospital sooner

-- ✓ Returning to a normal quality of life more quickly

-- ✓ Reducing your risk of heart disease, stroke and diabetes

-- ✓ Improving your blood pressure control and cholesterol levels

-- ✓ Helping with weight control

-- ✓ Reducing anxiety and stress

-What to do...
+The benefits of improved fitness before surgery include: - A better recovery - Leaving hospital sooner - Returning to a normal quality of life more quickly - Reducing your risk of heart disease, stroke and diabetes - Improving your blood pressure control and cholesterol levels - / Helping with weight control - Reducing anxiety and stress WHAT TO DO...